-The Voltage Detector function (AVD) is based on an analog comparison between a VIT and VIT reference value and the VDD main supply or the external EVD pin voltage level (VAVD).
+The Voltage Detector function (AVD) is based on an analog comparison between a VIT and VIT reference value and the VDD main supply.
 The VIT reference value for falling voltage is lower than the VIT reference value for rising voltage in order to avoid parasitic detection (hysteresis).